novikovalab/piawka/README.md

  - **supports arbitrary ploidy level**, which can be different between samples and/or regions in the VCF
  - supports both average weighted π and `pixy`-like π calculation
- - can use multiallelic SNPs, in biallelic mode also uses multiallelic SNPs that have two alleles in the analyzed groups
+ - can use multiallelic SNPs, in biallelic mode also uses multiallelic SNPs that have two alleles in the analyzed groups.
+Thus, `piawka` might be more suitable for multi-species VCF files with higher share of multiallelic SNPs.
  - **lightweight and portable**, runs wherever vanilla AWK can run (Windows, macOS, Linux...) and requires no installation
  - **faster on a single core** (and can be parallelized with shell tools, e.g. GNU `parallel` -- see [Usage](#usage))